gholt/chantimeout/README.md

 the garbage collector; only use in extreme moderation."

 The time.Ticker code isn't going to give you a perfect one second timeout;
-it'll be somewhere between just over half a second to just under a second.
+it'll be somewhere between just over a second to just under two seconds.
 But it could be modified to have a better resolution if needed.

 Have I completely missed something obvious?
 A good way to use time.After?
 Maybe some other way of doing timeouts?
 If so, please, please let me know by popping